EU gas price cap still elusive as leaders meet again over energy crunch

 "Division is not a luxury we can afford," the summit's chairman, European Council President Charles Michel, said.

-But given EU countries' diverse energy mix and interests, the meeting risks falling short on concrete action, with other concerns being whether a gas cap would enable Britain to buy cheaper energy or compromise stability of supplies.
+Given EU countries' diverse energy mix and interests, the meeting risks falling short on short-term action to tackle high energy prices ahead of winter.

-"Unity among member states is dangerously under pressure, with unilateral national decisions being announced without an EU framework to keep them together," said E3G, a think-tank dedicated to climate change transition.
+"Unity among member states is dangerously under pressure, with unilateral national decisions being announced without an EU framework to keep them together," said climate change think-tank E3G.

+EU energy ministers meet again next week to discuss the latest energy package and aim to agree on final measures in November - although for now, the package does not include a proposal to immeditely cap gas prices.

+"It's clear there is no one size fits all.
+And that's a challenge," another EU diplomat said.

 WAR IN UKRAINE